zarrinmonirzadeh/diabetes-ai-ml-digital-twin/README.md

-# diabetes-ai-ml-digital-twin
+# Diabetes AI/ML Digital Twin Framework

-Simulation-driven digital twin framework for diabetes integrating machine learning, temporal modeling, and counterfactual analysis for decision-oriented care.
+A simulation-driven digital twin framework for diabetes that integrates machine learning, temporal modeling, and counterfactual analysis to support decision-oriented care.

+---

+## Overview
+This repository provides a reproducible implementation of a digital twin architecture for diabetes modeling.
+The framework moves beyond prediction by enabling simulation of intervention scenarios such as dietary changes and physical activity, allowing structured comparison of potential outcomes.

+The work combines:
+- Predictive modeling (regression and classification)
+- Temporal data representation
+- Counterfactual simulation
+- Decision-support analysis

+---

+## Repository Structure